 include in the SIP REFER request Condition Re-evaluation parameters as specified in [draft-cbus-event], if Condition Re-evaluation is supported by the PoC Client.

+17. SHALL, if the conference URI is a GRUU, include a Target-Dialog header as specified in [RFC4538] identifying the Pre-established Session.

-17. SHALL send the SIP REFER request towards the PoC Server within the SIP dialog of the Pre-established Session according to rules and procedures of the SIP/IP Core.
+18. SHALL, if the conference URI is a GRUU, send the SIP REFER request towards the PoC Server in a new SIP dialog according to rules and procedures of the SIP/IP Core; otherwise, send the SIP REFER request towards the PoC Server within the SIP dialog of the Pre-established Session according to rules and procedures of the SIP/IP Core.

 Upon receiving a SIP 2xx final response to the SIP REFER request the PoC Client SHALL interact with the User Plane as specified in [OMA-PoC-UP] "PoC Client procedures at PoC Session initialization".